bitsbymax/Notes/Angular.md

     );
   ```

-  It’s worth remembering that the inject function can only be used inside an injection context.
+  It's worth remembering that the inject function can only be used inside an injection context.
 This means

   - Within a _`constructor`_,
   - As a _`definition`_ of a class field,